Space-time extremes of severe US thunderstorm environments

 In a second experiment with a configuration that could be realistic in an environmental application, we generated $40$ independent replicates at $D \in \{25, 100, 225\}$ grid points of a Brown--Resnick field with common standard Fr\'echet margins, $\rho=2$ and $\alpha=1$, and used $\mathrm{P^k}$, $\mathrm{P^u}$ and $\mathrm{P^b}$ to choose between BR$_1$ and a simpler Brown--Resnick model labelled BR$_0$ with $\rho=2$ fixed and $\alpha$ estimated.
-Table~\ref{table:clic_simulation} shows that $\mathrm{P^k}$ correctly chooses BR$_0$ approximately $84\%$ of the time for any $D$, as would be expected in the full likelihood setting with $n$ large.
+Table~\ref{table:clic_simulation} shows that $\mathrm{P^k}$ correctly chooses BR$_0$ with probability around $0.84$ for any $D$, as would be expected in the full likelihood setting with $n$ large.
 The frequency of true selection ranges from $28\%$ and $44\%$ with $\mathrm{P^u}$, and is much higher (between $76\%$ and $80\%$) for $\mathrm{P^b}$.

-According to the paired proportions test of \citet{McNemar.1947}, all tests of differences between $\mathrm{P^u}$ and $\mathrm{P^b}$ are significant at the $95\%$ level for both experiments (not shown).
-Thus, if the marginal and dependence parameters have to be estimated in two distinct steps and if composite likelihood is used, we strongly advocate the use of $\mathrm{CLIC^b}$,~\eqref{eq:CLICb}, rather than CLIC,~\eqref{eq:CLIC}.
+The paired proportions test \citep{McNemar.1947} ascribes 5\% significance to all tests of differences between $\mathrm{P^u}$ and $\mathrm{P^b}$ for both experiments (not shown).
+Thus, if the marginal and dependence parameters are estimated in two distinct steps and if composite likelihood is used, we strongly advocate the use of $\mathrm{CLIC^b}$,~\eqref{eq:CLICb}, rather than CLIC,~\eqref{eq:CLIC}.